arrushaj/cs50/project/README.md

 Likewise, if you want to edit or delete a comment, each of those have their own respective routes that involve database manipulation.

-Profiles are also available for each user.
-Each profile contains a bio
+Profiles are also available for each user (/profile route).
+Each profile contains a bio and their respective threads that they have created.

 To discuss the database a little more, it has 4 tables: users, thread, replies, and likes.
 Users includes users, passwords, and bios.
 Threads are threads and everything that pertains.
 Replies are replies to threads and have a thread id as a foreign key.
 Likes are a system that allows the database to indicate which user is liking which reply.
 When a reply is deleted, any like row related to it is deleted as well.